European shares attempt recovery after ECB disappointment

 The ECB disappointment stems from strongly dovish notes major central banks had struck last month that spurred a rally in stocks as investors hoped for policy easing as soon as the next meeting.
 Focus now shifts to the U.S. Federal Reserve, which is expected to cut rates by at least a quarter basis point next week.

-The materials sector fell the most, with Anglo American (AAL.L) dropping more than 4% after the mining company’s biggest shareholder billionaire Anil Agarwal said he was divesting the nearly 20% stake he had been holding since 2017.
+The materials sector fell the most, with Anglo American dropping more than 4% after the mining company’s biggest shareholder billionaire Anil Agarwal said he was divesting the nearly 20% stake he had been holding since 2017.
+(Reporting by Susan Mathew in Bengaluru; editing by Gopakumar Warrier)